mjbeli/WebDevelopment/NestJS/nestjs-task-manager/README.md

 #### 03.02 - Defining a handler

 A handler is a method inside a controller class that use decorators such as ´@Get´, ´@Post´, ´@Delete´.
+The handlers are the actions of a controller:

 ```typescript
 @Controller('/tasks')